Chrisb616/CBoynton-Summus-Challenge/README.md

 #  Christopher Boynton - Summus Takehome

 This represents about 6 hours of work, all that I had to spare for this challenge.
 Below I will go into some of the decisions I made and what I would do next if I had more time.
 This is my first experience with SwiftUI in any larger practical purpose.
-Previously all I had to done was small exercises.

-Overall, I am satisfied with my work considering it's my first attempt at a SwiftUI project.
+Overall, I am satisfied with my work for a first attempt with the time contstraints.
 I learned a lot over the course of building it, and I look forward to hearing feedback and criticisms on my work.

 ## Project Structure